Bilevel rail car: Northeastern United States

 Most passenger rail lines in the Northeast have a loading gauge that can only accommodate cars 14 ft 6 in or less in height.
 This is due to structure gauge restrictions such as bridges and tunnels that are too low, and may also have electrified lines overhead.

 Nevertheless, commuter railroads such as the Long Island Rail Road, New Jersey Transit, MARC, and MBTA all use bilevel railcars built to unique designs to clear specific structure gauge problems on those systems.
-The bilevels used on LIRR and MBTA were built by Kawasaki Rail Car, Inc., while the bilevel cars used by NJ Transit were built by Bombardier.
-MARC uses bilevels from both Kawasaki and Bombardier.
-Recently Hyundai Rotem has built additional new cars of a similar design for MBTA.
+The bilevels used on LIRR were built by Kawasaki Rail Car, Inc., while the bilevel cars used by NJ Transit were built by Bombardier.
+MARC uses bilevel cars from both Kawasaki and Bombardier, while the MBTA uses bilevel cars from Kawasaki and Hyundai Rotem.

 In each of these agencies' bilevel cars, two levels are present between the trucks of the car.
 At each end, stairs lead from both levels to a common floor which is located at standard height over the trucks.
 All LIRR bilevel passenger rail cars have two wide quarter-point doors on each side, for high level platforms only.
 The bilevel cars used by NJ Transit and Exo have four doors on each side, two quarter-point doors at high level platform height and one at each end vestibule, with traps used to reach low level platforms.
 The bilevel cars used by MBTA have side doors with traps at each end vestibule.
 MARC operates both of the latter two types of cars.

 The Superliners used for many Amtrak intercity services do not fit in these systems.
 Single-deck Viewliners and Amfleet IIs are used instead.